 - BBQ Option: See Marinated BBQ Vegetables for directions.

-- Toss, then leave to marinate for 30 minutes to 3 hours.
+- Marinate veggies – Transfer vegetables into large bowl, pour over 1/2 the Dressing.
+Toss, then leave to marinate for 30 minutes to 3 hours.

-- Sprinkle with feta and serve!
-Keeps 4 - 5 days, serve at room temp.
+- Serve!
+Sprinkle with feta and serve!
+Keeps 4 – 5 days, serve at room temp.

 - 25 min roasting – listed veggies, cauliflower, carrots, corn on cob (cut kernels off), parsnip, root veg, pumpkin